If you’re new to electric boating, have a read through our FAQ which providers general answers to some basic questions you may have:

 Lead-Acid and Lithium both have a life expectancy of approx 10 years max

-If you use the boat a lot (more than 150 times per year) Lithium works out cheaper
+If you use the boat a lot (more than 150 times per year) Lithium works out cheaper in the long run

 As this is often not the case with recreational boats, the remaining benefits of Lithium are: